-Due to COVID-19 many people are opting for staycations this summer.
-In this article, Rough Guides look at nine of the best scenic drives in the UK.
+Restrictions will soon start to ease.
+Due to COVID-19 many people are looking for inspiration on staycations and local activities.
+With that in mind, Rough Guides have selected nine of the best scenic drives in the UK to get you and about this season.

-With corona-related safety restrictions and lengthy quarantine periods making an international summer trip tricky this season, that doesn’t necessarily mean you’ll have to kiss your holiday dreams goodbye.
+With corona-related safety restrictions making an international summer trip tricky, that doesn’t necessarily mean you’ll have to kiss your holiday dreams goodbye.
 For UK citizens, this will most likely mean a domestic trip, and what safer way to enjoy your staycation than taking a roadtrip: pack your household into the car, and you won’t even have to worry about social distancing.

 Of course, only plan your travels when it is safe to do so, and be sure to check any local regulations before getting out of the car and venturing anywhere on foot.
 Likewise, several of the attractions covered on these drives may be off-limits for the foreseeable future: again, check ahead before you travel.